mohamed-anas-j/echoflo/README.md

 ## 🏗️ Architecture

-EchoFlow is built as a **Client-Side Single Page Application (SPA)**.
+EchoFlo is built as a **Client-Side Single Page Application (SPA)**.
 It operates entirely in the browser without a dedicated backend server for database storage.

 ### Tech Stack
 - **Framework**: [React 18](https://react.dev/)